Transcript of the video

 I'm calling because I've received an email telling me that my train has been cancelled.
 So I would like to make an exchange please.

 David from customer service picks up the phone and says "David, we're listening".
-This is a polite way of saying that you're available to listen to the other person, to find out more about their problem.
+A votre écoute" is a polite phrase often used on the phone to say that you're available to listen to the other person, to find out more about their problem.
 Mathieu says his train has been cancelled.

 A cancelled train is a cancelled train.
 It's not going to run as planned after all.
 So Mathieu says he'd like to make a refund.